adelphi-ed-tech/au-courses/content/web-programming.md

 Assignment            Points
 ----------            ----------
+Self Evaluation       10
 Multimedia Resume     20
-School Data Report    10
+School Data Report    30
-School Data Analysis  20
-Self Evaluation       10
-Web Application       30
+Interactive Data App  40

 ### Self-evaluation (10 points)
 At the beginning of module 9, you will complete a self-evaluation.
 During